EmilyDSarani/Lab-Quiz-Page/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+HTML:
+Will Need a button and some <div> and <span>
+Need to write out the information assign classes and IDS add an image or two

+CSS:
+Circle back to this, but essentially will nee to make it look pretty decorate the button, use hover and transition, just make it fun

+Javascript:
+Evenlisteners

+Add code in the button click handle function:

+Ask the user's name.
+Their name should be used in subsequent prompts Confirm that the user really wants to take the quiz.
+If not, return from your event listener function.
+Three YES/NO questions (using prompt calls) about the subject.
+Use your countsAsAYes function to determine the user's response, then compare to the correct answer.
+Track number of correct responses.
+Alert the user that the quiz is complete and their results will now be written to the webpage.
+Write a response to the page with their name and number correct, for example: "Okay Bernice, you got 2/3 correct".
+STRETCH goal(s):
+Add a class to style the result differently based on good or bad score.
+Add different text content ('Great work!'
+'Needs improvement!', etc) based on user's results Include a percentage, without decimal places.